 For the whole study period, the events of general strike are found more concentrated in Terai (55 percent) in economic belts and Eastern part (32 percent) in development regions.
 Further, year 2010 has observed the largest number of general strikes which accounted for 27 percent of total such events (Table 1).
-It is important to mention here that 2010 is the year in which new constitution of Nepal was expected to be formulated after two year terms of Constituent Assembly after its election in year 2008.
-But Constitution Assembly failed to formulate a new constitution by the deadline and there was lots of hue and cry in May 2010.
-Later, the issue of 'autonomous states' and 'resignation of then Prime Minister Madhav Kumar Nepal' caused several days of general strikes.
+It is important to mention here that 2010 is the year in which new constitution of Nepal was expected to be formulated after two year terms of Constituent

-The general strikes have been counted at individual district level.
+&lt;sup>1 The general strikes have been counted at individual district level.
 It means that if there was a nationwide strike (Nepal Bandh) called on, then total strike number is counted equal to the number of districts being affected.